j-ostmeyer/efficient-trotter/README.md

 The data produced for the paper is located in `simulation/benchmark`.

 The plots in the paper have been produced with `gnuplot`.
 The corresponding script `plot_tex.gp` can be found in `simulation/benchmark` as well.

+## Stable Releases

+`v1.0.0` initial publication with the preprint, compatible with arXiv versions v1, v2, v3.

+`v1.1.0` added implementations of Yoshida's and Morales's methods, compatible with journal article and arXiv version v4.